 Asset Prices Figure 1(a) plots the asset price $Q(\eta)$ under each policy rule.
 As expected, higher interest rates lead to lower asset prices.
 The asset price under the Fed Put is slightly higher than when rates are constant at 4%.
-Focusing on asset prices alone reveals important dynamics.
-As we'll see, a simple heuristic of "higher asset prices means more ex-ante instability" turns out to be wrong.
+A simple heuristic of "higher asset prices means more ex-ante instability" turns out to be wrong.
 Importantly, even though interest rates are always between 0% and 4%, and even though asset prices are between the levels when rates are at 0% and 4%, the behavior of leverage, volatility, and stability are quite different.